Chan Siu Ki: Political views

 He appeared in the government's television advertisement for the 2012 Legislative Council electoral reforms, in which he urged people to take their opportunity if they want to score a goal.
 The advertisement attracted a barrage of criticism against him on South China's official blog.
 Chan explained through his management company that he has no political views and he would not persuade people to support or oppose the LegCo reforms.
 He only accepted the invitation to appear in the advert due to the government's sincerity and he received no payment.

 Endorsements

 Chan is a spokesman for Jockey International along with teammate Man Pei Tak.
-Both claimed to be embarrassed at the photo shoot but were happy with the pay.
+Both claimed to be embarrassed at the photo shoot but were happy with the wage.